 Little kids: If there’s a cow balloon, a sheep balloon and a chicken balloon, how many legs do they have?
 Bonus: While the fly-around-the-world speed record is 13 days, the longest balloon ride took 19 days.
 How much shorter was the fastest trip?

 Big kids: If your rocket balloon can lift 500 pounds and the folks on board already weigh 420 pounds together, how much can you weigh and still ride with them?
-Bonus: The height record for a hot air balloon is 21,000 feet — above that, the pilot needs an oxygen tank since the air is too thin for breathing!
+Bonus: The height record for a hot air balloon is 69,000 feet.
 If your balloon can fly to only 1/2 that height, how high can you fly?

 Wee ones: 3 brave animals.